fbpx

 We offer Lateral Suture and TPLO for treatment of cranial cruciate disease (ACL tear) .

-Imaging: High Definition digital radiography, and ultrasound are available for surgical planning and post-operative care
+Imaging: High Definition digital radiography, CT scanning, and ultrasound are available for surgical planning and post-operative care

 Regenerative Medicine: We offer PRP stem cell therapy along with many of our orthopedic procedures, and as a stand-alone treatment.
 Ask about how regenerative medicine could benefit your pet’s condition.